 Over the highway and through the state, to Grandmother’s house we go.
 Sounds like an idyllic family jaunt, right?
-Increase your odds of making it there with your holiday spirit (and sanity) intact with these travel tips.
+Increase your odds of making it there with your sanity intact with these travel tips.

 Don’t wait until the last minute